-- 12.1 Some facilities on new developments are commercial entities, such as convenience stores, hot-food takeaways or public houses.
-These facilities provide services for the day to day needs of local residents and are important in ensuring the long term sustainability of new communities.
-Where commercial facilities are to be provided, the Council will work with developers to secure a mix of uses that will meet the needs of the new community. - 12.2 The Council expects the land set aside for commercial facilities to be in a sustainable location which is accessible for residents to walk or cycle.
-Careful consideration should be given to how the uses will integrate with existing development to attract trade from outside of the development and help financially support commercial uses. - 12.3 Developers and site promoters should seek to engage the market to assess market conditions and the likelihood of potential commercial uses occupying the proposed site or building.
-The Council anticipates that local centres will be delivered in a comprehensive way, preferably through the engagement of a specialist local centre developer who will have expertise in how uses will interact with regard to the commercial viability of the local centre. - 12.4 To support the delivery process of local centres the Council will require a marketing strategy to be agreed with the Council and this will be monitored throughout the delivery phase.
+- 12.2.
+The Council expects the land set aside for commercial facilities to be in a sustainable location which is accessible for residents to walk or cycle.
+Careful consideration should be given to how the uses will integrate with existing development to attract trade from outside of the development and help financially support commercial uses. - 12.3.
+Developers and site promoters should seek to engage the market to assess market conditions and the likelihood of potential commercial uses occupying the proposed site or building.
+The Council anticipates that local centres will be delivered in a comprehensive way, preferably through the engagement of a specialist local centre developer who will have expertise in how uses will interact with regard to the commercial viability of the local centre. - 12.4.
+To support the delivery process of local centres the Council will require a marketing strategy to be agreed with the Council and this will be monitored throughout the delivery phase.
 The monitoring framework will be agreed and secured through the legal agreement.
 This provides flexibility in the delivery of local centre uses to take account of market conditions over time.